-Congress has been working on a bill for the Blue Water Veterans to receive the same benefits as those who served in Vietnam and qualify for Agent Orange compensation.
+Congress has been working on a bill for the Blue Water Vets to receive the same benefits as those who served in Vietnam and qualify for Agent Orange compensation.
 On May 8th, the bill passed to go along to the House.

 Through this new bill, thousands of Veterans who are struggling to make ends meet will now qualify for coverage through the Department of Veterans Affairs.